-To respond to an RFP, click on Make a proposal in the top right corner of the RFP page.
+To respond to an RFP, click on the green button Make a proposal located in the top right corner of the RFP page.

-Then, you are redirected to the page to write your proposal.
-On the right-hand side, you can read again the dates and location info for the project, and the rest of the page is for you to fill in the necessary information for your proposal.
+You are then redirected to the proposal form.
+On the right-hand side, you may find once again the dates and location of the project, in the main area of the page, you will be able to fill in the necessary data, required in order to validate your proposal.

-- Availability: add the date from which you will be available to start the project
+- Availability: add the date from which your Consultant will be available to start the project

 - Client fee